About Troop 72

 Leadership Development: Leadership is a skill that can only be developed by doing it.
 Troop 72 actively works to create leadership opportunities and find activities for the Scouts to lead.

-Association with Adults: Boys learn from the example set by their adult leaders and other adult volunteers.
+Association with Adults: Scouts learn from the example set by their adult leaders and other adult volunteers.
 In Troop 72, the Scouts are surrounded by experienced adult volunteers, adult Eagle Scouts, and community leaders. (read more about our leadership)